ghoulmann/tech-guide/source/resources.rst

 ReadPlease_ 2003
 ----------------

 ReadPlease_ will read any text you see on your screen.
-This can be from your Browser, Email, Word processor, Spreadsheet or any program which displays text.
+This can be from your browser, email, word processor, spreadsheet, or any program which displays text.

 * Was premium software, now unsupported and at end of life.
 Nevertheless, effective TTS software that the developers have been kind enough to offer offer a free registration code.
-* Registration Name: READPLEASE
+* Registration Name: **READPLEASE**
-* Registration Code: 939718100231563
+* Registration Code: **939718100231563**
 * Direct Download:  https://sites.google.com/a/readerpal.com/readplease/home/SetupReadPlease2003.zip

 WriteType_